 Online Communities: Researching online communities involves analysing digital spaces where members share common interests related to your brand.
 By studying the interactions and conversations within these communities, brands can derive actionable insights applicable to their products or services.

-Influencer Identification: Influencer identification involves analysing users discussing topics related to your brand on social media.
+Influencer identification: Influencer identification involves analysing users discussing topics related to your brand on social media.
 By identifying those who are most relevant to the conversation, either due to their reach or their ability to connect different clusters of users, brands can pinpoint potential influential voices to engage with.

 Companies leveraging data-driven marketing strategies experienced a 20% increase in ROI compared to those relying on traditional methodsSource: McKinsey